Mark Ingram II: 2019 season

 On March 13, 2019, Ingram signed a three-year, $15 million contract with the Baltimore Ravens.
 Ingram made his debut with the Ravens in Week 1 against the Miami Dolphins.
 In the game, Ingram rushed 14 times for 107 yards and two touchdowns as the Ravens won 59–10.
 In Week 3 against the Kansas City Chiefs, Ingram rushed 16 times for 103 yards and three touchdowns as the Ravens lost 33–28.
 In Week 9 against the New England Patriots, Ingram rushed 15 times for 115 yards and caught two passes for 29 yards in the 37–20 win.
 In Week 11 against the Houston Texans, Ingram rushed 13 times for 48 yards and caught three passes for 37 yards and two touchdowns in the 41–7 win.
 In Week 12 against the Los Angeles Rams, Ingram rushed 15 times for 111 yards and a touchdown and caught one pass for a seven-yard touchdown in the 45–6 win.
 In Week 16 against the Cleveland Browns, Ingram rushed eight times for 55 yards and caught two passes for 36 yards and a touchdown before exiting the game due to a calf injury.
 Without Ingram, the Ravens won 31–15.
 During the game, Ingram surpassed 1,000 rushing yards on the season.
 On the season, Ingram finished with 1,018 rushing yards and ten rushing touchdowns to go along with 26 receptions for 247 receiving yards and five receiving touchdowns.
 He earned his third Pro Bowl nomination for his accomplishments in the 2019 season.
 He was ranked 44th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

 In Week 2 against the Houston Texans, Ingram rushed nine times for 55 yards and his first rushing touchdown of the season during the 33–16 win.
 He was placed on the reserve/COVID-19 list by the team on November 23, 2020, and activated on December 5.
-Despite this, his playing time became increasingly limited behind J. K. Dobbins, Gus Edwards, and Justice Hill.
+Despite this, his playing time became increasingly limited behind rookie J. K. Dobbins, Gus Edwards, and Justice Hill.
 After playing only one snap in Week 14 against the Cleveland Browns, Ingram was a healthy scratch for Weeks 15 and 16 before entering in a backup role in Week 17 against the Cincinnati Bengals, which ended up being his final game as a Raven.
 Overall, Ingram finished the 2020 season with 72 carries for 299 rushing yards and two rushing touchdowns in 11 games.
 On January 19, 2021, Ingram was waived by the Ravens.